Section 504 sit-ins: Support

 Organizers Kitty Cone and Judy Heumann had built networks among activists for other causes and organizations, which was new for disability rights activism.
 Over months and years, they had cultivated relationships with groups such as the Black Panther Party, Glide Memorial Church, the Gay Men's Butterfly Brigade, Delancey Street, the United Farm Workers, the Gray Panthers, and others.
-The protesters also had the support of politicians that included San Francisco Mayor George Moscone, Congressmen Philip Burton, George Miller, and Senator Alan Cranston.
+The protesters were also supported by Congressman Phillip Burton, who ensured that protesters would have access to phone lines,and later held hearings in the building with Congressman George Miller.
+The occupiers also had the support of local politicians including San Francisco Mayor George Moscone and Senator Alan Cranston.
 Georgia senator Julian Bond visited the occupation.
 Letters of support came from Cesar Chavez and labor unions, including the International Association of Machinists (IAM).
 The Salvation Army provided mattresses and blankets.

 This outside support enabled the occupation to continue until the regulations were signed on April 28, 1977.
 Especially important was the help from the Black Panther Party which, in the spirit of its food programs, provided hot meals daily in support of fellow Panther Bradley Lomax and his assistant Chuck Jackson.

 Meanwhile, support from the Mayor's office and from some HEW staff working in the building made life easier inside.
 The City brought in inflatable air mattresses and portable showers and had new pay phones installed after HEW officials in DC had ordered the lines to be cut.

 Outside the building, hundreds of supporters held daily vigils.
 This kept the occupation in public view and encouraged the protesters to hold on.
 A few outside supporters even decided to join those inside.